OCA/operating-unit/agreement_operating_unit/readme/DESCRIPTION.rst

-This module adds operating unit information to agreements and service profiles.
+This module adds operating unit information to agreements